EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 ### At least once delivery

-The Kafka Sink connector guarantees at least once delivery by retrying failed requests based on configurable resilience settings.
+The Kafka sink guarantees at least once delivery by retrying failed requests based on configurable resilience settings.
 It will continue to attempt delivery until the event is successfully sent or the maximum number of retries is reached, ensuring each event is delivered at least once.

-The Kafka Sink Connector currently retries transient errors based on the following error codes:
+The Kafka sink currently retries transient errors based on the following error codes:

 - **Local_AllBrokersDown**: All broker connections are down
 - **OutOfOrderSequenceNumber**: Broker received an out of order sequence number